Where We Be

 Watsons Bay.
 Situated at the southern head of

-Sydney's harbor entrance, Watsons Bay o
+Sydney's harbor entrance, Watsons Bay offers a

-a straight-on view of downtown Sydney.
+and a straight-on view of downtown Sydney.

 Parramatta.
 Most ferries take you towards the

-his one heads inland.
+harbor entrance, this one heads inland.
 You'll

-atch the waterway dwindle, pass the Summer
+watch the waterway dwindle, pass the Summer

-Olympics Park, and go as far as you can
+Olympics Park, and go as far as you can inland.

 Tip: On Sundays all forms of public transport in

-2.70 AUD (~$1.50 US) each on
+Sydney only cost 2.70 AUD (~$1.50 US) each on

-your Opal card no matter
+your Opal card no matter how much you ride --

 whether it's ferries, trains, or buses.
+So you

 may want to plan a long excursion for a Sunday.